WLAJ: Ferguson to Granite to Freedom

 The half-hour News Now format was discontinued in January 2001 in response to continued low ratings.
 The 6 and 11 p.m. newscasts were reformatted as the ABC 53 News Express, a 10-minute newscast.
 The remainder of the half-hour was filled with a public affairs and debate program, On Point, also hosted by Parker.
 During this time, WLAJ served as the local sales representative for Lansing's WB 100+ station, "WBL", selling the commercials seen by local WB viewers on cable; it assumed this responsibility from WILX in 2000.
 It also managed WHTV (channel 18), the regional UPN affiliate, under an LMA with Venture Technologies Group; WHTV switched service providers to WLNS-TV in 2006.
 Some station operations moved from Lansing to WWMT in Kalamazoo in 2005.

 In 2007, WLAJ hired Suzanne Wangler, known on air as Suzanne Page, to anchor its newscasts.
 Wangler had once been a weekend anchor at WILX before working at several positions in and out of television in Detroit.
 After WXYZ aired a report exposing her various legal issues, she resigned in February 2008.
-She hung herself days later after learning she faced indictment for embezzling money from a man she'd financially advised.
+She hung herself days later after learning she faced indictment for embezzling money from a man she financially advised.
 The station expanded its early-evening news to an hour in October 2008 but reversed course and discontinued all longform local newscasts in September 2009, citing continued low ratings.
 WWMT continued to provide limited news breaks and weather.